pragmint/open-practices/practices/automate-database-migrations.md

 ### Performance Considerations
 Large-scale migrations can significantly impact database performance, especially in production environments.
 Planning for off-peak execution times, batch processing, and incremental migrations are strategies to mitigate performance degradation during the migration process.

-### Regulatory Compliance and Data Protection
-In industries subject to regulatory compliance, migrations must be executed with consideration for data protection laws and regulations.
-This includes ensuring that data handling and storage modifications comply with standards such as GDPR, HIPAA, or others relevant to the organization's operations.

 ## Introspective Questions